 Sources

 Georgia HB 307 — Georgia Early Literacy and Dyslexia Act (signed April 28, 2025).
-Full bill text establishing K-3 screening, support plan requirements, parent notification within 15 school days, three-cueing ban, and science-of-reading training mandate. legiscan.com/GA/bill/HB307/2025
+Foundation legislation establishing K-3 screening, support plan requirements, parent notification within 15 school days, three-cueing ban, and science-of-reading training mandate. legiscan.com/GA/bill/HB307/2025

 Georgia Department of Education — Dyslexia Informational Handbook (July 2025 edition).
-Guidance for schools on screening, identification, and support for students with characteristics of dyslexia, updated to reflect HB 307. lor2.gadoe.org
+Guidance for schools on screening, identification, and support for students with characteristics of dyslexia. lor2.gadoe.org

 Georgia State Board of Education — December 2024 Meeting Report.
 Approved five universal reading and dyslexia screeners; Amira ISIP designated as the free state-provided screener. pagelegislative.org

 IDA Georgia — Laws and Local Policies page.
-Timeline of Georgia dyslexia legislation, screener approval process, HB 307 summary, and links to GaDOE resources including the IDEA/Literacy Laws guidance document. ga.dyslexiaida.org/laws-and-local-policies
+Timeline of Georgia dyslexia legislation, screener approval process, and links to GaDOE resources. ga.dyslexiaida.org/laws-and-local-policies

 State of Dyslexia — Georgia.
 Summary of Georgia's enacted dyslexia legislation and how it affects families and educators. stateofdyslexia.org/georgia